jasonacox/TM1637TinyDisplay/README.md

 * `showAnimation` - Display a sequence of frames to render an animation
 * `setSegments` - Directly set the value of the LED segments in each digit
 * `setBrightness` - Sets the brightness of the display
+* `setScrolldelay` - Sets the speed for text scrolling

 ```cpp
 #include <Arduino.h>